 Can the Company Secretary Be Held Liable?

 Yes, the company secretary can be held liable in certain situations.
-According to ACRA, the corporate secretary may be held liable in case the company does not comply with the laws and regulations set for the company according to the nature of its business.
+According to ACRA, the Singaporean company secretary may be held liable in case the company does not comply with the laws and regulations set for the company according to the nature of its business.

 As the company secretary is responsible for overseeing the administrative tasks of the company, he or she must bring any issues of non-compliance to the company directors.
 Failure to do so may make the secretary liable for any legal issues arising from negligence.